 - Remove water damaged building materials as floors and walls—and also water damaged furnishings.
 For walls, it is best to remove at least 18 inches above the visible water damage—(wicking of water up walls is not always visible).

-- If there is concern about whether the demolition and dehumidification is adequate, contact an Indoor Air Quality (IAQ) Mold Consultant to inspect, and test for moisture and mold.
-This may involve the use of a moisture meter, infrared cameras, surface sampling for mold and air sampling for molds, as well as a visual inspection.
+- If there is concern about whether the demolition and dehumidification is adequate, contact an Indoor Air Quality (IAQ) Mold Consultant to inspect, and test for moisture and mold before the replacement of floors and walls is performed.
+This inspection may involve the use of a moisture meter, infrared cameras, surface sampling for mold and air sampling for molds, as well as a visual inspection.

 - Replace the water damaged surfaces.
 Always consider the use of mold resistant materials (like mold resistant sheetrock or mold resistant paints).

-- If concerned about the completeness of the work and ability to re-occupy the space, again get the assistance of a consulting/testing company to visually inspect, test surfaces for mold and sample the air (making sure an outdoor reference sample is taken as well).
+- If concerned about the completeness of the work and ability to re-occupy the space again, get the assistance of a consulting/testing company to visually inspect, test surfaces for mold and sample the air (making sure an outdoor reference sample is taken as well).
+If the work is not complete the consultant can develop a remediation plan or at least a punch list of additional remediation needed.

 Atlantic Environmental has provided mold consulting, testing, remediation plans, final clearance inspections/testing and expert witness in insurance related flood claims since our founding in 1978.

-Our primary service areas for Mold Remediation Services are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Mold Remediation Services are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.